• Recipes

 • To clean the leeks, slice down the middle lengthways and rinse under the tap to remove any dirt or grit, then pat dry with a paper towel.

-• Freeze into individual portions, this makes it easy for a quick kids meal when you need it.
+• Batch cook by making double the recipe amount & freeze the chicken risotto into individual portions.
+This makes it easy for a quick kids' dinner when you need it.

 A bowl of chicken and leek risotto with a spoon in the bowl.

 If you cool the risotto quickly on the kitchen side, it can be kept in an airtight container in the fridge for up to 3 days.
-Re-heat in the microwave for 3-4 minutes, until piping hot, stirring half way through.
+Re-heat it in the microwave for 3-4 minutes, until piping hot, stirring halfway through the heating process.

-I would recommend freezing this in individual portions, which can then be taken easily from the freezer when needed.
-Defrost in the fridge overnight and re-heat as above.
+I would recommend freezing the risotto in individual portions, which can then be taken easily from the freezer when needed.
+Defrost in the fridge overnight and reheat as above.

 What scale of rice to liquid do you use for risotto?